Tracie Laymon: Texas

-Tracie Laymon was born and raised in Houston, Texas.
+Laymon was born and raised in Houston, Texas.
 She pursued film studies at the University of Texas at Austin.
 In 2004, she received recognition for her early directorial work on the music video "better?" for the group 54 Seconds, which won the SXSW Jury Award that same year.
 She spent time in Austin, Texas, creating short films and worked on the production staff of The Real World: Austin.

 California

-Tracie Laymon worked as a production assistant on the 2007 film Blades of Glory and served as office manager for the 2008 film U2 3D.
+Laymon worked as a production assistant on the 2007 film Blades of Glory and served as office manager for the 2008 film U2 3D.
 By 2009, she was based in Los Angeles as a filmmaker.
 In May 2009, her music video "Falling From Mars," featuring musician Alyssa Campbell, won the Music Video Award at the on Location: Memphis International Film Festival.
 Laymon directed the short film Inside, which premiered at the Milan International Film Festival in May 2009 and was nominated for Best Short Film at the festival.
 Additionally, she was featured as part of the Independent Film Channel's "IFC Icons," highlighting her contributions to film and video.